 Use EEG to understand the cognitive workload response to novel digital products or interfaces

-How iMotions Biometric Research Platform adds value to academics
+How iMotions Biometric Research Platform adds value

 Better synchronization & intuitive software solution allows faster turnaround in study initiation, acquisition, export and thus, paper publication

 “Time is money”, and also by empowering student involvement, time of IT / research experts is less needed, thus reducing the overall cost of studies